The art of unit testing with examples in .net

-If there is one book I would advise every C# developer to own, it would have to be The Art of Unit Testing: with examples in C#.
+If there is one book I would advise every C# developer to own, it would have to be the art of unit testing.
 In fact, I would go as far to say that almost every developer should at least read the book.
-Especially if they’re currently writing unit tests, or even thinking of starting to write unit tests.
+Especially if they're currently writing unit tests, or even thinking of starting to write unit tests.

 The book is a perfect guide into learning and understanding the topic, irrespective if you're a C# developer or not.
 The code samples may be in C#, but the reality is the concepts and implementation are the same in any language.

 I have read reviews and spoken to many developers who claim to have read this book, and they often use the line that it validated what they were already doing or knew.
 However, when you read their code or more directly their Unit tests they're still doing it wrong!

 I think I was in some cases probably still am one of those developers who thought they already knew everything they needed to know about unit testings.
 Once you've learned about Dependency Injection, some patterns and practices and being able to Mock and stub classes and objects what more is there to know and learn, right?